 5. Be strategic about your lead-form

 When considering what to ask your customers on your lead form, consider this: what information do you need and what information would be nice to have?
 The more value your calculator provides, the more you can ask for on your lead form.
+This is a perfect way to generate leads with Interactive Content.
 In some instances, you may not need to ask for much information, because people will input all of it to the calculator.

 6. Find out where to place your calculator

 Calculators often create traffic and, therefore, you need to decide if you want that traffic on your website or to a specific landing page.
 What serves your purpose the best?
 Can your website, for example, handle increased traffic?

 It’s not enough to set up your calculator and wait for the leads to come – if only!
 You need to share it and promote it.
 You can share your calculator in your newsletter, through social media channels or paid search ads.